Last Updated: April 2, 2021

 ‘Create your email marketing campaign in just a few clicks.
 Try our new tool for free.’

 Using clear and straightforward calls to action makes all the difference.
 Using verbs is engaging.
-Feel free to bravely ask of the reader what you want them to do – and be willing to accept most of them will say “no.”
+Feel free to bravely ask the reader what you want them to do – and be willing to accept most of them will say “no.”

 Thing is, this is a numbers game for you.
 Not everyone will want your offer.
 Have a confident and direct call to action nonetheless.
 That way you massively increase your chances that the right people will, eventually, click on that button or link.

 At the end of the day, you do want them to click and get in the game.
 Do it wisely and with passion – that is how you engage people!
 In addition, just to be sure, you should have a grammar checker to correct something that you might have overlooked.

 The most and the least used verbs in CTAs